 Salt River Bay is located on the north side of the island of Saint Croix, on its central coast.
 The bay is a large inlet with two major sections, the left fed by the Salt River.

 The park property encompasses substantially all of the land abutting the bay.
 This area's blend of sea and land holds some of the largest remaining mangrove forests in the Virgin Islands, as well as coral reefs and a submarine canyon.

-The bay was the location of a Taino village and batey (ball court) since the 1300's, until conquered by the Caribs in 1425.
+The bay was the location of a Taino village and batey (ball court) from the 1300s until conquered by the Caribs in 1425.
 The Columbus landing site is located on a point at the western side of the bay.
 It is here that Columbus sent a longboat to shore on November 14, 1493, to explore the area and acquire fresh water and provisions.